Collegei/pipelineCPU_emulation/README.md

 ```

 # Remark
-* x2-register is sp, it points to the top of stack at the very beginning.
+* x2-register is stack pointer(sp), which points to the top of the stack at the very beginning.
 * lw-instruction must be followed by nop-instruction to prevent data-hazard.
-* Other details can be specified with sample-input in input/ directory.
+* Examples in input/ directory include other details.